JaxPlays-Inc/jaxplays.org/content/people/Cameron-Holder.md

 featured_image_attr_link:
 featured_image_alt:
 featured_image_caption:
-Socials:
+socials:
-  Facebook:
+  facebook:
-  Twitter:
+  twitter:
-  Instagram: cameronholderacts
+  instagram: cameronholderacts
-  LinkedIn: cameron-holder-938b2a353
+  linkedin: cameron-holder-938b2a353
-  IBDB:
+  ibdb:
-  IMDb:
+  imdb:
-  Website:
+  website:
 ---
 As a passionate and dedicated artist, I thrive on bringing characters to life and connecting with audiences through storytelling.
 My journey in theatre has been both fulfilling and transformative, allowing me to explore various facets of performance.